 The appropriate PPE is based on the type of exposure anticipated for patient care (e.g., touch, splashes, or sprays), type (if any) of isolation precautions, proper fit of the PPE, and compliance with the organization’s practice for use of PPE.

-Eye protection, such as goggles or a face shield, protect the membranes of the eyes, nose, and mouth when performing tasks that could generate splashes or sprays of bodily fluids.2 Eye protection provides barrier protection for the eyes.
+Eye protection, such as goggles or a face shield, protect the membranes of the eyes, nose, and mouth when performing tasks that could generate splashes or sprays of bodily fluids.3 Eye protection provides barrier protection for the eyes.
 Goggles should fit snugly over and around the eyes or over personal prescription lenses.
 When skin protection is also needed, a face shield should be donned.
 A face shield should cover the forehead, extend below the chin, and wrap around the sides of the face.

 PPE should be donned before initiating contact with the patient.
 When all immediate tasks are completed, the PPE is removed carefully to prevent self-contamination.
 If hands become contaminated while removing any article of PPE, they should be washed or decontaminated with an alcohol-based agent if washing with soap and water is not possible in the home setting.
 Handwashing should occur before removing the next article of PPE.
-All articles of PPE should be discarded in the appropriate receptacles.
+All articles of PPE should be discarded in the appropriate receptacles per the organization’s practice.
 Gloves should be removed first (if worn), followed by eye protection (goggles or face shield), and then the mask and cap.
 Hand hygiene must be performed after removal of PPE.

 Do not use personal prescription lenses in place of goggles.
 Personal prescription lenses do not provide adequate eye protection.